OpenEvalProject/evals/manuscripts/elife-82628/v2/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/82628/elife-82628-fig8-v2.jpg)

-**Figure 8.:** Fol-Secreted Virulence-related Protein1 (FolSvp1) in suppression of plant resistance.During Fusarium oxysporum f. sp. lycopersici (Fol) invasion, synthesized FolSvp1 is acetylated on K167 by FolArd1.
+**Figure 8.:** During Fusarium oxysporum f. sp. lycopersici (Fol) invasion, synthesized FolSvp1 is acetylated on K167 by FolArd1.
 This modification represses ubiquitination-dependent degradation of FolSvp1, resulting in its secretion.
 K167 acetylation also prevents the degradation of FolSvp1 by the plant 26S proteasome, enabling it to translocate SlPR1 from the apoplast into plant nucleus.
 As a consequence, CAPE1 production is abolished, and Fol invades successfully.

 ## Discussion